monuelo/tunl/README.md

 ```

 ## Usage
-To start the terminal cast application, run:
+To start the podcast application, run:
 ```
-python3 -m cast
+python3 -m podcast
 ```